There to Help and Guide New Students

 Of course, tutoring is never a cranky, humourless affair.
 Besides helping new students begin their studies, tutors get to re-live their freshman year and take part in many of the freshman events (sometimes as organizers, though, but still).

-AYY, Aalto University and the societies and associations involved in tutoring organize different Fun Time happenings for tutors to thank them for the important work they do.
+AYY, Aalto University and the societies and associations involved in tutoring organize different fun happenings for tutors to thank them for the important work they do.
 These can be skiing trips, try-out-new-sports days, parties or something else entirely!

 Sports tutors are an active group who stand out from the rest.
 They know everything there is to know about the sports facilities and exercise opportunities of Aalto University.
 They also inform students about all the different upcoming sports events.
 So, if you need to find the best exercise programmes around, just seek out a sports tutor and ask.